lf-lang/playground-lingua-franca/examples/C/src/fault-tolerance/README.md

 To show that this template can be used in real tasks, we implement the ROSACE benchmark.
 There is already a [current ROSACE implementation](https://github.com/lf-lang/playground-lingua-franca/tree/main/examples/C/src/rosace).
 We add two more versions based on the current implementation:
-- `RosaceFailureWithNoRetry.lf` : Adding random failures.
+- `RosaceFailureWithNoReexecution.lf` : Adding random failures.
-- `RosaceFailureWithRetry.lf` : Adding random failures, and retrying from checkpoints when failed.
+- `RosaceFailureWithReexecution.lf` : Adding random failures, and re-executing from checkpoints when failed.
 To show that our template can be easily used by using the exact C code as a task, we bring the original C implementation from the [original code](https://svn.onera.fr/schedmcore/branches/ROSACE_CaseStudy/).